GijungLee/gijunglee.github.io/index.md

 # Hi, I am Gijung Lee!
-## I like to using Machine learning and Deep learnig for the better world.
+## I like using Machine learning and Deep learning for a better world.
 ### My research focuses on Computer vision in ML/DL.

 ![img](/assets/IMG_1818.JPG)